"Where Intelligence Shines Bright"

 At Star's Corner, we showcase the creative creations of our children, who are our greatest treasures.
 We believe that they are the future, and we strive to set great examples by guiding them towards excellence.
 They can demonstrate greatness by motivating their peers, teaching various topics, and expressing their creativity through art or writing.

 Welcome to a subsection of Star's Corner, where we celebrate the power of reading!
 Each month, we feature inspiring and motivational books by our participants that have contributed to their growth and development.
-Stay tuned as we rotate our selections every 1-3 months, and enjoy excerpts read by our participants on our YouTube page.
+Stay tuned as we rotate our selections every 1-3 months.
+You can enjoy excerpts read by our participants on our YouTube page or join us on Zoom every 3rd Wednesday of each month at 6 pm during the summer.
 Join us in this exciting journey to encourage our young readers to explore the world of books!

 DJ's book choice: The Boy in the Black Suit- Matt wears a black suit every day.
 No, not because his mom died—although she did, and it sucks.
 But he wears the suit for his gig at the local funeral home, which pays way better than the Cluck Bucket, and he needs the income since his dad can’t handle the bills (or anything, really) on his own...